 - Fully equipped kitchen with black granite counters and dark wood cabinets.

-- Delightful jade-green swimming pool with timber decking and sunbeds
+- Delightful jade-green swimming pool with ceramic-tile decking and sunbeds

 - 23-acre tropical garden filled with coconut palms, coastal foliage, and an abundance of birds and butterflies